cssnr/stack-deploy-action/README.md

     mode: swarm # if not using swarm set to: compose
 ```

+For usage and setup guides, visit the website: https://docker-deploy.cssnr.com/

 _Portainer Users: You can deploy directly to Portainer with: [cssnr/portainer-stack-deploy-action](https://github.com/cssnr/portainer-stack-deploy-action)_

 ## Inputs